-If you’ve ever wanted to start a nonprofit consider this your simple guide.
-We’ll discuss the nine easy to follow steps to get you on the road to serving others in your community and abroad.
+If you have ever wanted to start a nonprofit consider this your simple guide.
+We will discuss the nine easy to follow steps to get you on the road to serving others in your community and abroad.

 Starting a nonprofit can be a rewarding experience.
-It’s no wonder it is one of the most popular bucket list items, filed under “changing someone’s life for the better“.
+It is no wonder it is one of the most popular bucket list items, filed under “changing someone’s life for the better“.

 Nonprofits have one goal in mind: to make a difference.
-If you’ve always dreamed about making a difference in someone’s life follow these nine steps to start a nonprofit.
+If you have always dreamed about making a difference in someone’s life, follow these 9 steps to start a nonprofit.